Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     mediaSource.EncoderBitrate = newEncoderBitrate;
     ```
     > [!NOTE]
-    > Some types of media sources do not support this functionality.
-For example, `MediaFileSource`, `MediaPacketSource`, and `MediaNullSource`.
+    > Some types of media sources do not support this functionality, such as, `MediaFileSource`, `MediaPacketSource`, and `MediaNullSource`.

 7. To set or get the video resolution to a media source, use the `VideoResolution` property: